abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

     This warning is displayed on the Structure page of a table if one or more column names match with words which are MySQL reserved.

-    If you want to turn off this warning, you can set it to ``true`` and warning will not longer be displayed
+    If you want to turn off this warning, you can set it to ``true`` and warning will no longer be displayed.

 .. config:option:: $cfg['TranslationWarningThreshold']